 If you are not satisfied with the results of your WCB claim, you can request an appeal.
 You generally have one year from the date of your decision letter to begin the review/appeal process.
 That process can be found here.

-You can also get help from the newly established Fair Practices Office – Worker Appeals Advisor Branch.
-They provide independent advice, assistance and advocacy services for injured workers and their dependants.
+You can also get help from the newly established Advisor Office for Alberta Workers Compensation.
+Their Worker Advisors provide support and advice to injured workers who need help with reviews and appeals related to a WCB claim.
 There is no charge for their services.

 Toll-free phone number: 1-866-427-0115

 We have the Right to minimum Employment Standards